-The mission of the Medical Devices and Systems Certificate Program is to prepare students to work in the medical industry and to help make medical devices and systems safe, effective, and satisfying to use.
-Open to individuals with at least a bachelor's degree in a relevant field (or industry experience), the program develops and enhances skills in medical/health technology assessment, validation, and overall design.
-The certificate is especially useful for human factors professionals, user interface designers, and those who work in the medical device industry.
+At Tufts University, the Certificate in Human Factors in Medical Devices and Systems prepares students to help make medical devices and systems safe, effective, and satisfying to use.
+You will develop and enhance your skills in medical/health technology assessment, validation, and overall design.
+The certificate is particularly relevant for human factors professionals, user interface designers, and anyone working in the medical device industry.

-The Medical Devices and Systems Certificate Program is offered both through a 100% online modality or an on-campus modality.
+The Medical Devices and Systems Certificate Program is offered both through a 100% online modality or a hybrid experience with online and in-person courses.
 The program consists of four courses, many available as evening classes.
 Two of these courses include Medical Fundamentals and Human Factors in Medical Technology.
 Electives may be chosen from various departments including mechanical engineering, psychology, computer science, occupational therapy, and more.

 The human factors program is distinguished by its opportunities to work closely with faculty every step of the way.
 Students have the chance to collaborate with and learn from some of the most renowned experts in the country, all while seamlessly transitioning from graduate studies to a full-time career.